ramiro-c/blogsystem-api/DEPLOY.md

 These can be configured in the Render dashboard under your service's "Environment" tab.

-## Node.js vs. Bun
+## Node vs. Bun

-We're using Node.js instead of Bun for deployment because:
+We're using Node instead of Bun for deployment because:
-- Node.js is natively supported on Render
+- Node is natively supported on Render
 - It provides a more stable deployment environment
 - No additional installation steps are required
 - It's compatible with the Hono framework and other dependencies